rear/rear/doc/user-guide/01-introduction.md

 operating system provides.

-== Features and functionality
+## Features and functionality

 Relax-and-Recover has a wide range of features:

-// FIXME: Insert the various features from the Release Notes +
-//        include the information from the presentations +
-//        and optionally the rescue creation and recovery workflow
-// FIXME: Get rid of the below list when everything is in the feature set

  - Improvements to HP SmartArray and CCISS driver integration
  - Improvements to software RAID integration